Welcome to the Architectural Tour of the National Gallery of Ireland!

 This tour, produced as part of Open House Dublin 2020, invites you to look beyond the Gallery’s collection to the walls, rooms, and routes that make up the 150-plus years of the architecture of the Gallery.
 If you can't visit us in person, you can view parts of the Gallery discussed here through the Virtual Tours online.
 These allow you to virtually move around the spaces of the grand rooms that make up the original wing of the Gallery.

 This tour will begin at the Merrion Square entrance and continue to move through the spaces to finish at the Millennium Wing exit on Clare Street.
-This is not entirely chronological as we're working with our one-way system which navigates through various parts of the building to allow for safe social distancing.

 Outside the building - Merrion Square entrance

 The original National Gallery of Ireland was completed in 1864 after a decade of planning, fundraising and construction.
 Leinster Lawn was an important location for the founders due to its former position as the location of the Irish Industrial Exhibition in 1853.
 The success of this event eventually led to the establishment of the Irish Institution, which vowed to found and build a gallery for the nation.
 The first wing is named the Dargan Wing, after the figure whose statue still surveys the entrance to the Gallery – William Dargan.